cedaro/simple-image-widget/readme.txt

 Contributors: blazersix, bradyvercher
 Tags: image widget, widget, media, media manager, sidebar, image, photo, picture Requires at least: 3.3
-Tested up to: 3.8.1
+Tested up to: 3.9
 Stable tag: trunk
 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple image widget that makes it a breeze to add images to your sidebars.
+A simple widget that makes it a breeze to add images to your sidebars.

 == Description ==

 Simple Image Widget is what the name implies -- the easiest way to add images to your sidebars.
 Display advertisements, calls-to-action, or even build a slider based on image widgets.

-Despite the simplicity, it's been built with extensibility in mind to make it super easy to spin off new image-based widgets with completely different fields.
-The plugin also includes a basic template hierarchy to load custom templates from a theme or child theme.
+Despite its simplicity, Simple Image Widget is built with extensibility in mind, making it super easy to spin off new image-based widgets, or customize the widget ouput using the available template hierarchy.

 Blazer Six took over development and maintenance of Simple Image Widget with version 3.0, rewriting it from the ground up to take advantage of the media improvements in WordPress 3.5.
-Read about the original thought behind creating this widget and ways it can be extended in [this blog post](http://www.blazersix.com/blog/wordpress-image-widget/).
+Read about the original thought behind creating the plugin and ways it can be extended in [Building a Better Image Widget with the New WordPress Media Manager](http://www.blazersix.com/blog/wordpress-image-widget/).

 = Additional Resources =